Home | Blog | How to Fix Duplicate Content for eCommerce SEO

 OnCrawl: This tool finds not just duplicate copy but also any near duplicates of your site that might be out there.
 It also reveals the links that are sharing the duplicate information from your website.
 This is not a free tool; however, it offers a 30-day free trial that you can use to test and determine if it is beneficial for your eCommerce site.

 Now you understand the damage that duplicate content presents to your site and the impact that it can have on your credibility and revenue.
-With the tools to fight this issue, it is time to investigate your site and fix it as soon as possible.
+With the tools to fight this issue and eCommerce SEO experts ready to help, it is time to investigate your site and fix it as soon as possible.
 It might seem like a lot of work, but your online business will reap the rewards quickly!

 Join 150+ Leading eCommerce Brands